mrshaone/Project-P/README.md

 4. Start each service you want to use.
 # Docker
 1. Each services contains `application.properties`, make sure active profile is set to prod.
-2. Run `mvn clean` and then `mvn install` in core, filemanager and notification directory.
+2. Simply run `docker-compose up -d --build` on project base directory.
-3. On base directory run `docker-compose up -d --build`
+3. Have fun!
 <br/><br/>
 ## Default ports:
 Core: [1230](http://localhost:1230)<br/>